Related: The Best Winter Jackets for Women

 Canada Goose Expedition Parka

-While bitter cold, feet of snow, and icy sidewalks may not describe winter for some, for those living in the northern latitudes in the Midwest, East Coast and Alaska, there is a need for a winter-specific jacket that protects you from prolonged sub-freezing temperatures.
+While bitter cold, feet of snow, and icy sidewalks may not describe winter for some, for those living in the northern latitudes in the Midwest, East Coast and Alaska, a winter-specific jacket that protects you from prolonged sub-freezing temperatures makes sense.
 Enter the Canada Goose Expedition Parka.
 This model is the pinnacle of warmth, has abundant features, and is the coziest jacket reviewed.
-All these traits come at a cost though, and besides being the bulkiest and heaviest parka reviewed, it is also the most expensive.
-This is a parka for the specific needs of the coldest weather, designed with Arctic and Antarctic applications in mind.
-On that note, a special Polar Bears International (PBI) edition is available called the Canada Goose PBI Expedition Parka.
-This jacket comes in a special royal blue color, has a polar bear patch on the shoulder and is an extra $50.
+This is a parka for the coldest weather, designed with Arctic and Antarctic applications in mind.
+On that note, a special Polar Bears International (PBI) edition is available.
+This jacket comes in a royal blue color, has a polar bear patch on the shoulder and is an extra $50.
 A portion of the sales goes to PBI and their mission of saving the polar bears and their habitats.

 Read review: Canada Goose Expedition Parka